Weight: 1.65 ounces

-Overall, the Forerunner 745 is one of the best sports watches for multi-sport athletes.
+Overall, the Forerunner 745 is one of the best sports watches and the best Garmin watch for multi-sport athletes.
 If there’s a downside to the watch, it’s that devices such as the Polar Vantage 2 and Garmin’s own Forerunner 945 promise a better battery life.
 But at 16 hours in GPS mode, the Forerunner 745’s battery shouldn’t be a dealbreaker for most users.

 Garmin Forerunner 745: Price and availability

 The Garmin Forerunner 745 is available for $499.
 The watch comes in four colors: Black, white, red, and teal.
 In each of the four versions, the trim around the watch face and the buttons are black.